pappasfotios/accuracyPSSI/PSSImetric.md

 the genetic merit of individuals concerning specific traits within well-defined populations.
-Despite my relatively recent introduction to this field, I was surprised to discover that there is discourse on the meticulous assessment of the accuracy of genetic evaluations.
+Despite my relatively recent introduction to this field, I was surprised to discover that there is discourse on the assessment of the accuracy of genetic evaluations.
 It is common practice for researchers in the field to evaluate and compare different analytical methods and information sources in terms of prediction accuracy using either simulated or real-world datasets.
 Most